anonymousatsrec/ATSRec/README.md

-# Code of ATSRec (Adversarial Training for Representation Degeneration Problem in Sequential Recommendation)
+# Code of ATSRec (ENHANCING SEQUENTIAL RECOMMENDATION MODELING VIA ADVERSARIAL TRAINING)

 Run following command to play with the code in scr: